BC Cygni

-BC Cygni (BC Cyg, HIP 100404, BD + 37 3903) is a red supergiant and pulsating variable star of spectral type M3.5Ia in the constellation Cygnus.
+BC Cygni (abbreviated to BC Cyg), also known as BD+37°3903, is a red supergiant or hypergiant pulsating variable star of spectral type M3.5Ia in the constellation Cygnus.

-It is considered a member of the stellar Cygnus OB1 association, and within it the open cluster Berkeley 87, which would place at a distance of 1,673 pc of the Solar System; it is less than a degree north of another variable red supergiant, BI Cygni.
+It is considered a member of the Cygnus OB1 stellar association, and within it the open cluster Berkeley 87, which would place at a distance of 1,673 pc of the Solar System; it is less than a degree north of another variable red supergiant, BI Cygni.
 According to its Gaia Data Release 3 parallax, it is at about ±1,700 pc.